elcolumbio/fastcounting/README.md

 Our naming convention for 'entries' is: atomic.
 And our naming convention for 'accounting transaction' is: general.

+# How do we handle amounts
+We transfer every number to the balance side, where this very account is increasing.
+That means you don't need to look at the balance side, you will see just by the value.
+If the account is increasing or decreasing.

+To do this we need to categorize all accounts with the help of our standard accounting frame.
+E.g. in Germany we have SKR04, there we have 8 main classes 0-7.
+Only in the 8th and last class we have mixed accounts.
+0-1 : active accounts (incr left)
+2-3 : passive accounts (incr right)
+4 : revenues (incr right)
+5-6 : expenditures (incr left)
+7 : revenues and expenditures
+So we need more information for 7.
+There is a category column in our accounting frame.
+We have only 3 groups for 7.
+Einnahmen = revenue and Abschreibungen, Betriebsausgaben = expenditures.
+Like this we matched all accounts which are part of your final reporting.

 # efficient queries
 filter dimensions:
 - date